Moesif/moesif-nodejs/README.md

 ```

+If you are using babel or newer versions of nodejs, you can using more modern syntax for importing: eg: `import moesif from 'moesif-express';`

 ### 2. Enter Moesif Application Id
 Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
 After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.